CTSRD-CHERI/cheri-exercises/README.md

 # SOSP 2023 CHERI Exercises

+Presenters: Jonathan Woodruff (University of Cambridge), Paul Metzger (University of Cambridge)

 These exercises are based on the [Cheri Exercises](https://github.com/CTSRD-CHERI/cheri-exercises) repository.
 This repository contains a series of skills development and adversarial exercises for [CHERI](http://cheri-cpu.org), specifically aimed at the CHERI-RISC-V implementation.
+The original exercise text was adapted by Paul Metzger (University of Cambridge) for this tutorial.

 Original authors: \
 Robert N. M. Watson (University of Cambridge), Brooks Davis (SRI